Fitch cuts outlook on Kuwait's debt rating to 'negative'

 “Depletion of GRF liquidity would sharply limit the government’s ability to make good on its spending obligations and could result in significant economic disruption.”

-The rating agency, however, said its base case is that government will replenish the GRF to avoid depletion even without any new legislation by parliament, and that debt servicing of 400 million Kuwaiti dinar ($1.32 billion) or 1% of GDP in 2021 would in any case continue in a timely manner.
+Fitch said its base case, however, was that the government would replenish the GRF even without any new legislation, and that debt servicing of 400 million dinars ($1.32 billion), or 1% of GDP in 2021, would in any case continue in a timely manner.

-Fitch said it expects the general government deficit to widen to about 6.7 billion dinars or 20% of GDP in FY20, including in revenue the estimated investment income of the sovereign wealth fund Kuwait Investment Authority.
+It forecast Kuwait’s economy would stage a modest recovery this year as the dual shocks of oil output cuts and the pandemic fade after the economy contracted an estimated 7% in 2020.

-Fiscal deficits will likely remain in the double digits in the medium to long term and lead to a gradual, but steady deterioration of Kuwait’s balance sheet strengths, it said.
+Kuwait Projects Co (KIPCO), the country’s largest listed investment company, lost its last investment-grade rating on Monday when Moody’s downgraded it to Ba1 from Baa3 - a sign low oil prices are affecting corporations as well.

-Fitch said Kuwait’s economy will stage a mild economic recovery this year as the dual shocks of oil production cuts and the coronavirus begin to fade after the economy contracted by an estimated 7% in 2020.
+Moody’s cut KIPCO’s ratings mainly due its view that cash burn would continue for 12-18 months, a substantial increase in market value leverage and unclear timing on a full turnaround of media company Orbit Showtime Network (OSN).

 ($1 = 0.3028 Kuwaiti dinars)